 Skin cancer is a serious condition affecting a huge portion of the women population.
 Although men are twice as likely to die from skin cancer, it’s important to know that women up to 49 years old still have a high probability of developing one.
 The most serious type of skin cancer is called melanoma, it occurs when cancer cells grow in melanocytes, the cells that provide the skin’s color.

 In women, melanoma is usually spotted on the legs, face, and neck, appearing like a mole in a brown or black color.
-Examining your skin regularly is vital to detect the disease and receive melanoma cancer treatment as early as possible.
+Examining your skin regularly is vital to detect the disease and have it treated with surgery early on.
 To lessen your chances of developing melanoma, avoid getting too much sun exposure.
 As much as possible, wear a broad-spectrum sunscreen daily and reapply consistently after sweating and long hours.
-Lastly, get your skin checked by a dermatologist like an Orlando Dermatology expert at least once a year, particularly if you and your family have a history of skin diseases.
+Lastly, get your skin checked by a dermatologist at least once a year, particularly if you and your family have a history of skin diseases.

 Being the largest organ of the human body, your skin plays numerous functions vital for your health and survival.
 As self-care among women is becoming more mainstream and well-promoted today, it’s time to give back to your skin if you haven’t established an effective skin-care routine yet.